 Center for Teaching and Learning Excellence

-Kahn Academy - Engaging instructional videos across disciplines including Math, Science, Finance, Economics, and Humanities,
+Khan Academy - Engaging instructional videos across disciplines including Math, Science, Finance, Economics, and Humanities,

 PBS Video - Award-winning national programming and locally produced shows.

 SnagFilms - A collection of independent movies on demand.
 Includes films that entertain and inform, engage and inspire, encourage discovery, and create community.

 TeacherTube - Provides an online community for sharing instructional videos.
 An educationally focused, safe venue for teachers and schools.

 Ted Talks - TED believes in the power of ideas to change attitudes, lives and ultimately, the world.
 TED is a clearinghouse that offers free knowledge and inspiration from the world’s most inspired thinkers, and also a community of curious souls to engage with ideas and each other.

 The History Channel - Search and view History Channel programming by keyword, w by show, or by topic.
 Categories include American history, military history, mysteries and unexplained, science and technology, and society and culture.